blue-moon22/GBS_QC_nf/README.md

 ## About

-This pipeline runs QC for lanes of Group B Strep sequences that are imported on farm5 and available on `pf`.
+This pipeline runs QC for lanes of Group B Strep (GBS) sequences that are imported on farm5 and available on `pf`.
+The QC includes:
+- Relative abundance of GBS reads from Kraken
+- Number of contigs
+- GC content
+- Genome length
+- Coverage breadth
+- Coverage depth
+- Percentage HET SNPs out of total SNPs

 ## Installation